 After they had come to that place in their understanding, they were ready to move forward with God’s new plans for their lives.
 The situation became less about what was happening to them and more about what God was doing through them.

-- When you think through your disappointments, are you more aware and affected by what God is doing or are you more aware and impacted by who did what to you?
+- When you think through your disappointments, are you more aware of and affected by what God is doing, or are you more aware of and impacted by who did what to you?

 There were three things that Joseph shared with his brothers:

 Therefore, he was able to forgive his brothers for what they did to him.

 - What controls your heart: What God allowed or what the offender did?

 - Where do you put the accent mark: On the good of God or on the evil of a person?